 Provide training from an expert in how to work with kids with intellectual and developmental disorders.
 Then plan and carry out an event filled with games and activities for the children.

-Students learn empathy, improved communication skills for working with children with special needs, and the joy of connection.
-One student said, “The training taught me how to connect with the kids.
+Youth learn empathy, improved communication skills for working with children with special needs, and the joy of connection.
+One youth said, “The training taught me how to connect with the kids.
 For example, the noise level was too high for one of the girls.
 I knew what to look for her and help her through the sensory issue.”

 Adaptive Sports Activity